 When you're fighting for a child's soul, what rules apply?
 A New York Bar Mitzvah brings together three Jewish brothers (a politician, a therapist, and a Buddhist monk), their fading but forceful father, the politician’s 13-year-old son (who doubts he’s ready to become a man), and the boy’s Bar Mitzvah tutor (a woman who loves the boy and possibly one of his uncles).
 MEN OVERBOARD is Rich Orloff’s boldest mix of comedy and drama as it asks, “What makes a man?”

 Sunday April 29, 7PM- Bala Cynwyd

-Celebrate the State of Israel’s 70th anniversary when selections from "Israel Story" the award-winning Israeli as Israel’s "This American Life,” "Israel Story" tells land- everyday stories, by and about, real Israelis, the share with a friend over a plate of hummus.
-Listen to the us, discover the relationships that change us, and similar journeys as we navigate our history and heritage together.
+Celebrate the State of Israel’s 70th anniversary when you enjoy selections from "Israel Story" the award-winning Israeli version of "This American Life.”
+"Israel Story," tells everyday stories, by and about, real Israelis.
+Listen to us, discover the relationships that change us, and similar journeys as we navigate our history and heritage together.

 Need help purchasing tickets?
 Email firstname.lastname@example.org for assistance.
 We do our best to respond within 48 working hours.